An Overview Of The Gambling Laws In The State Of New Hampshire

 The definition of a gambling machine could be stretched to include cards and dice, which display symbols.

 Whether there are holes in the definitions or not, the State authorities certainly have a history of defending against illegal gambling.
-Whether individuals are inducted on misdemeanor or Felony charges is as much to do with the amount of money involved than the specific offence.
+Whether individuals are inducted on misdemeanor or Felony charges is as much to do with the amount of money involved than the specific offense.

 Below is the timeline of major gambling legislation in New Hampshire: